 Such Class 2 Transition Stones would not only have provided a “shared space” surface for carved objects representing different beliefs but also a physical meeting place – a place of worship.
 Some of these Stones could well have led to being the locations where Christian churches first appeared in Pictland.

-Having compiled a stand-alone list of Class 2 Stones a comparison was made by “aspects of physical locations” with the comprehensive list comprising both Class 1 and Class 2 Stones.
+Having compiled a stand-alone list of Class 2 Stones a comparison was made by “aspects of physical locations” with the single, detailed list comprising both Class 1 and Class 2 Stones.
 The result was finding “differences” and “similarities” of physical locations of Class 1 and Class 2 Stones.

 Where Stones were erected and their positioning relative to natural and built environment is covered fully in Physical Locations of Pictish Symbol Stones.